bunu23/DesignPattern/README.md

         Implementation:

-    a.
-Make the constructor private.
+    1. Make the constructor private.
-    b.
-Declare a private static instance of the class.
+    2. Declare a private static instance of the class.
-    c.
-Add a static method to get an instance of the singleton class.
+    3. Add a static method to get an instance of the singleton class.